 While not every marriage is struggling right this moment, nearly all marriages hit crisis moments at some point in time.
-Today’s post from Elizabeth Klein is a great guide for how to pray your way through these valleys.
+Today’s post from Elizabeth Klein is a great guide for prayers for a struggling marriage.

 Though I don’t believe that prayer is like having a genie in a bottle grant you all your wishes, I do believe that prayer is mysterious and even magical in its own way.
 It connects us to Something bigger and outside ourselves, to Someone in control of all the things we don’t have control over.
 And, somehow – and I don’t get this part – prayer softens hearts…the person we’re praying for, yes, but also our own.
 Beauty and grace altogether.

 I know your marriage is difficult, and I am so very sorry.
 I know it’s not what you had hoped for.
 But I’ve been there.
 I know the pain of a marriage that is broken, and I know that you may have little to no desire to pray for your husband and your marriage.
 I totally get that.
 But right now, regardless of the quality of your marriage, your husband is still your husband, and you can pray for him in a way that no other person can.
 So I want to encourage you to pray for the next seven days over your marriage, despite your pain, or maybe even because of it.
 It won’t fix all of your ills, of course, but if you believe, it will do something.

 The prayers of a righteous person are powerful and effective. –James 5:16b